fbpx

 Paris-Brest

-By far, one of the most famous foods in Paris is the Paris-Brest pastry.
+One of the most famous foods in Paris is Paris-Brest pastry.
 Named after the Paris-Brest bicycle race that passed by his pastry shop, chef Louis Durand created this dessert in 1910.

-It classically consists of a circular piece of crisp choux pastry that is filled with hazelnut cream, but these days, you’ll find mini versions and variations with different flavors.
+It classically consists of a circular piece of crisp choux pastry filled with hazelnut cream, but these days, you’ll find mini versions and variations with different flavors.

 Dining Culture In Paris

-Before we get into the famous foods in Paris, we should sidebar.
+Before we get farther the famous foods in Paris, we should sidebar.
 This list of famous foods in Paris is squarely focused on traditional French food.
-It’s a subset of the culinary scene in the city that’s mostly served in traditional cafés, bistros, brasseries, and restaurants.
+It’s a subset of the culinary scene in the city that’s primarily served in traditional cafés, bistros, brasseries, and restaurants.

-And it should be said that traditional Parisian restaurants are more structured than stateside.
-Many restaurants have set menus, set dining times, and the service can sometimes seem brusque to Americans.
+It should be said that traditional Parisian restaurants are more structured than stateside restaurants.
+Many restaurants have set menus and dining times, and the service can sometimes seem brusque to Americans.
 But the country has such a vibrant boutique produce industry and an incredibly rich culinary culture that it more than compensates.

 In these more traditional settings, meals are an event that can last for hours.
 Head to a street food spot (see the crêpe stand recs!) if you’re in a hurry; otherwise, you might be whiling away the day tableside.